One-Trick Pony (album)

 One-Trick Pony is the fifth solo studio album by Paul Simon released in 1980.
 It was Simon's first album for Warner Bros.
 Records, and his first new studio album since 1975's Still Crazy After All These Years.
-His back catalog from Columbia Records would also move to Warner Bros. as a result of his signing with the label.
+His back catalog from Columbia Records also moved to Warner Bros. as a result of his signing with the label.